 Kristen Steele, Associate Programs Director

 Kristen Steele began working for Local Futures in 2000 as Assistant to the Director and has since worked in fundraising, writing and program coordination.
 She also organised the 2012 and 2013 Economics of Happiness Conferences.
 She holds a BA in Environmental Studies and a Master's degree in Wild Animal Biology from the Zoological Society of London (ZSL) and Royal Veterinary College, University of London.
 She regularly participates in wildlife-related activities, including rescue and rehabilitation, and has a particular interest in the intersection between economics and conservation.

 Anja Lyngbaek, Programs Coordinator

 Anja Lyngbaek has worked with Local Futures on a number of specific projects since 1986, including the UK Local Food Program.
 Anja currently lives in Mexico lives on a small-holding with her family.
 She is co-founder and Programs Director of "Microcuenca del Rio Citlalapa"- a local NGO in Veracruz, focused on sustainable community development.
 She has co-founded a rural primary school with this in mind.
 Anja gives talks, holds workshops and teaches on a variety of subject related to food and farming, localisation and eco-technologies to children and adults.

 Brian Emerson, Research & Project Director

-Brian Emerson has worked with Local Futures in the US and India where he has coordinated sustainable development projects, and overseen research and curriculum development for a number of 'education for action' initiatives.
-Brian has completed graduate work at the University of California Santa Cruz and Portland State University where he studied the political economy of development, global/local food systems, social-ecological resilience, and community planning.
-Brian also holds a B.S. in Environmental Studies from the University of Utah, and a Professional Diploma in Sustainable Community Economic Development from Simon Fraser University, and is a certified cooperative business developer.
+Brian Emerson has worked with Local Futures in the US and India where he has coordinated alternative development projects, and overseen research and curriculum development for a number of 'education for action' initiatives.
+Brian has completed graduate work at the University of California Santa Cruz and Portland State University where he studied the political economy of development, food systems, social-ecological resilience, and community planning.
+Brian also holds a B.S. in Environmental Studies from the University of Utah, a Professional Diploma in Sustainable Community Economic Development from Simon Fraser University, and he is a certified cooperative business developer.

 Marjana Kos, Executive Assistant